ibm-cloud-docs/codeengine/use-case.md

 ## Testing, proof-of-concepts, or "tire-kicking”
 {: #use-cases-testing}

 Enrico is interested in learning more about container-based architecture.
-He developed an application, but wants to test it out before the application is presented it to the managers.
+They developed an application, but wants to test it out before the application is presented it to the managers.
 This application is small, so they do not want to pay for a small, dedicated cluster.
 In this case, Enrico can test the application and then provide a proof-of-concept of the design to management without the cost that a dedicated cluster might require.